Race Face Turbine Review

 We found the size of the lever to be a little disconcerting because it seemed like you could injure yourself if you were to slam your knee or any other body part into it in a crash or awkward move.
 We also found the size of the lever to require a longer throw, meaning you have to press it farther than shorter levers, before actuating the mechanism.
 Couple the length of the throw with the fact that the Turbine required the most lever force to actuate and this was our least favorite remote in our test selection.
 We didn't test the aftermarket Race Face 1x lever ($51) but have heard good things about it, and we wish you were given the option to order one or the other.

-At only 609g including cable housing and remote, the Turbine was the second lightest dropper post in our test selection.
-Heavier only than the KS LEV Integra, and around 80g lighter than our heaviest dropper post, the Thomson Elite Covert.
+At only 609g including cable housing and remote, the Turbine is one of the lightest dropper posts in our test selection.
+Heavier only than the KS LEV Integra and Bike Yoke Revive in terms of grams per millimeter of travel.
+It is significantly lighter than our heaviest droppers, the Thomson Elite Covert, Crankbrothers Highline, and the e13 TRS+.

 Ease of Setup

-Everything you need: seatpost, cable/housing and remote, are included in the box.
-A standard set of Allen wrenches and a set of cable/housing cutters are the only tools you will need to install the Turbine dropper post.
-Our description here is not meant to be a set of instructions on how to set up the Turbine.
-Instead, you'll want to watch and follow along to the Race Face Turbine installation video.
+Everything you need — seatpost, cable/housing and remote — is included in the box.
+A standard set of Allen wrenches, and a set of cable/housing cutters are the only tools you will need to install the Turbine dropper post.
+If you install this post yourself, you'll want to watch and follow along to the Race Face Turbine installation video.
 Believe us, you really should.

 The Turbine only comes in an internally routed configuration, so your first step is routing the included housing through your frame.
 This can be the most challenging part of any seatpost installation and should be approached with patience; a housing coupler is quite handy if you are removing old housing as well.
 The Turbine remote is hinged, which makes installing it straightforward and painless and doesn't require the removal of your grips.

 With a retail price of $470, we have mixed emotions about the value of the Turbine dropper post.
-Our primary issue is that it costs $70 more than the 9point8 Fall Line, our Editors' Choice award winner.
-The Turbine and the Fall Line share the same internals, but we believe the 9point8 has more innovative and user-friendly features, simply functions better, and it's more affordable.
-Couple that with the fact that it costs $51 more for the remote lever that you want and the Race Face costs $522.
+Our primary issue is that it costs $70 more than the 9point8 Fall Line, our Top Pick for Innovative Design award winner.
+The Turbine and the Fall Line share the same internals.
+But we believe the 9point8 has more innovative and user-friendly features.
+It simply functions better, and it's more affordable.
+Couple that with the fact that it costs $51 more for the remote lever that you actually want and the Race Face costs $522.

 Other Versions and Accessories